CWilson123/CWilson123/README.md

 - 👋 Hi, I’m @CWilson123
-- I'm a senior undergarduate computer science student at The University of Florida
+- I'm a Senior Undergarduate Computer Science Student at The University of Florida